Which Personal X-Ray Dosimeter Is Right For Your Organization?

 Ensuring radiation safety is imperative to employee health, though it can come with some hassle.
 The cost of devices, choosing the right types for various employees, managing their wear cycles, and sending them off for readings may be a prohibitive process for some workplaces.
 With RDC, dosimeter management is effortlessly managed in one place, so workplaces can easily provide protection for everyone.

-Streamlining dosimeter processing allows businesses to set up their account once and let RDC handle the rest, so they can get back to doing what they do best, while keeping their employees safe from radiation and providing peace of mind.
+Streamlining dosimeter processing allows businesses to set up their account once and let RDC handle the rest.
+They can get back to doing what they do best, while keeping their employees safe from radiation and providing peace of mind.
 Request a call to learn more or sign up today to get started!